Enshi Tujia and Miao Autonomous Prefecture: Imperial

+In 1735, Enshi came under direct rule after four hundred years of the tusi system; local chieftains were replaced by regular imperial officials.

 Republican

 The Republic of China's Hubei provincial government was relocated to Enshi during the 1937-45 resistance war (against Japanese invasion and occupation).

 The Roman Catholic Church had the Diocese of Shinan on the territory of today's Enshi Prefecture.

 People's Republic of China

 Badong County was the site of the Deng Yujiao incident.

 Geography

 The Yangtze passes through Enshi Prefecture's Badong County.

 Enshi Prefecture is located in the west end of Hubei Province, a mountainous belt separating Hubei's Jianghan Plain from the Sichuan Basin.

 There are karst phenomena in the region.
 The most famous of them is perhaps the Tenglong Cave near Lichuan, a county-level city of Enshi Tujia and Miao Autonomous Prefecture.
 A 290-meter deep karst sinkhole, located near the village of Luoquanyan (锣圈岩村) in Xuan'en County, is described as possessing its own unique ecosystem.

 The Enshi Grand Canyon is also a well-known scenic area.